-Social-emotional well being continues to be important as relationships become more complex.
-Staff work with students to support their development as advocates of their learning but also managing the compounding responsibilities that begin to mount in later adolescence.
-Knowing the value of their journey and experiences which have led to success so far, our students are provided many opportunities to work with our younger students in mentoring roles.
+Social-emotional well-being continues to be important as relationships become more complex.
+Staff work with students to support their development as advocates of their learning but also manage the compounding responsibilities that begin to mount in later adolescence.

-With grades 11 and 12 (Team 4) being the final two years at Foothills Academy before transitioning out of our program, we expand more upon furthering the lifelong skills developed to be a successful individual living with a Learning Disability.
-Students focus on an area of study to pursue and our homeroom and learning strategies teachers support them to evaluate and apply to post-secondary institutions as well as monitor their academic performance to ensure a smooth transition to adulthood.
+With grades 11 and 12 being the final two years at Foothills Academy before transitioning out of our program, we expand more upon furthering the lifelong skills developed to be a successful individual living with a Learning Disability.
+Students focus on an area of study to pursue.
 Students’ understanding of themselves as a learner is emphasized with open discussions about identifying strategies and supports that work best for them in preparation for large cumulative exams.
-Even at this stage of education, staff continue to support students to develop strong self-advocacy, organization, and interpersonal skills.

 In addition to the expert teaching staff we have in the classrooms, students have access to extra supports to enhance and maximize their learning potential.
 Educational Assistants, Assistive Technology and IPPs are available to and benefit all students.
 For those who require more, specialized support, we have additional Assistive Technology, Psychologists and Occupational Therapy and Speech-Language Therapy.

 Students in grade 9 continue with the Junior High options which rotate each term providing students with the opportunity to explore a variety of interests and also develop already established strengths.
 Choices include Outdoor Education, Art, Photography, Foods, Videography, Drama, Cosmetology, Tourism, Computer Science Music, Board Games, and Model Building.